 The road that Dune took to production is a lot to unpack, but the short version is that it was originally optioned to be adapted by OG cult director and noted crazy person Alejandro Jodorowsky, who planned on casting Salvatore Dali, Orson Welles, and Mick Jagger in key roles, as well as his own twleve-year-old son as the lead.
 Jean “Moebius” Giraud (who would later contribute to Alien) was set to handle production design, and the soundtrack was to be composed by Pink Floyd and Magma.
 If this sounds kind of insane to you, you’re not alone.
 The studios balked at Jodorowsky’s overly ambitious adaptation (it would have been over twelve hours long) and instead hired David Lynch.

 Because Dune is such a long and dense story, there’s an almost impossible amount of exposition that needs to be conveyed in order for the film to work.
 Lynch attempts to accomplish this in two ways.
 The film begins with a straight-up five minute explanatory monologue by the Princess Irulan, who in the book serves as type of narrator through excerpts of her written historical works that begin each chapter.
-She briefs us on the planet Arrakis (aka Dune), the houses of Anreides and Harkonnen, and the spice, the all important drug that makes space travel possible.
+She briefs us on the planet Arrakis (aka Dune), the houses of Antreides and Harkonnen, and the Spice, the all important drug that makes space travel possible.
 In addition to the crash course, we hear the characters’ inner thoughts through voice-over to convey extra information.
 It’s not just the protagonists, it’s everyone, down to minor characters.
 This works in the novel because it’s a novel and that is how novels work.
 On screen, it kind of seems like everyone is just talking with their mouths closed for no reason.

-Lynch adds his own weird touches of questionable narrative purpose, perhaps most notably the inclusion gigantic wrinkled worm thing floating in a tank.
+Lynch adds his own weird touches of questionable narrative purpose, perhaps most notably the inclusion of a gigantic wrinkled worm thing floating in a tank.
 It’s supposed to be a Third Stage Guild navigator, which is something that isn’t in the first novel.
 Because this was not gross enough on its own, Lynch also includes many extended shots of the weird worm thing’s mouth flapping open and shut.
 Other fun touches include cat milking (not kidding) and the Baron Harkonnen drinking blood straight out of his servant’s chest.

 The stoic director pictured with his weird worm thing.